dmytri/terminusdb-todoapp/README.md

 However, what will really accelerate your development are it's collaboration features.
-The ability to clone, fork, branch and merge data, and the fact that your have revision control means that so much hard stuff becomes easy.
+The ability to clone, fork, branch and merge data, and the fact that you have revision control means that so much hard stuff becomes easy.

-Take for example, adding an undo feature.
+Take, for example, adding an undo feature.
 With a normal database you need to build your own versioning into your data model, turning rows into journals.
 With TerminusDB you have versioning out of the box, you can just revert a commit and viola, you have undo, and redo, and you even have proof for your